in4k/in4k.github.io/wiki/lsc-wiki-rtld.markdown

 `link_map` contains the path, base address and a pointer to its `PT_DYNAMIC` phdr.
 We can use the latter to traverse all the symbol tables and figure out what the address of every symbol is.
-This is what **bold** and **dnload** do, except they save a hash of every symbol name, instead of the symbol names themselves.
+This is what **bold** and **dnload** do, except they save a hash of the names of the required symbols, instead of the symbol names themselves, computes the hashes of the symbol names from the `link_map`, and compare those.

 However, there are a few ways to save even more bytes: